Tamron SP AF 60mm F2 Di II LD (IF) A-mount lens review by QuietOC

-Image quality is great except some minor CA at the edges of the frame and some softness on the right side.
-It seems to be nearly as sharp and have as much contrast as the 30/2.8, but the much narrower depth of field makes precise focus more difficult.
+Image quality is good except some minor lateral CA at the edges of the frame and some softness on the right side.
 Rendering at non-macro distances is also very nice.
+It mostly covers full-frame especially at close focus, but it is not very sharp outside APS-C crop.
+The least vignette is around f/5.6.

 This seems to have been the first Tamron A-mount lens with a built-in motor.
-It came out the same year as the Sony DT 1.8/50 SAM and used the same Lens ID.
+It came out the same year as the Sony DT 1.8/50 SAM and uses the same Lens ID.
 This caused a problem a couple of years later when Sony added in-body Lens Compensation.
-It works more like and SSM lens with full-time manual focus.
-It is much quieter than the SAM lenses even than the 18-135.
-It focuses just as fast as the SAM lenses.
+It works more like an SSM lens with full-time manual focus.
+It is quieter than the SAM lenses even the 18-135.
+It focuses just as quickly as the SAM lenses.
 It is a bit prone to hunting.
 AF actually works quite well at macro distances unlike the 30/2.8.

 Mounting the 30/2.8 reversed using a 49 mm to 55 mm coupler on the front of this lens results in a decent 2:1 macro.